Trajectory Prediction with Graph-based Dual-scale Context Fusion: Conclusion

 \section{Conclusion}

 In this paper, we proposed DSP, a hierarchical graph-based network for accurate multi-modal trajectory prediction.
 We propose a double-layered driving context representation, and perform feature extraction as well as aggregation using GNNs, leading to higher flexibility and data efficiency.
 The proposed multi-modal goal-decoding network further improves the prediction accuracy and outperforms other rule-based baselines.
 We also demonstrate that our DSP achieves state-of-the-art performance on the large-scale Argoverse motion forecasting benchmark.
+Currently, our method focuses on the prediction for a single target, while the joint prediction for multiple targets~\cite{ettinger2021large} is more practical for the downstream planning tasks.
+We will try to extend our method for scene-consistent multi-agent prediction in the future.